 This website, now in its 5th year, exists to help physicians and others improve their financial picture and overall wellness.
 My goal has been to educate, enlighten, and entertain my readers.

-I have a second and equally important goal, and that is to make the world a better place by donating half of my profits from this venture.
-To date, I’ve donated over a quarter million dollars as a result of this charitable mission.
+I have a second and equally important goal, and that is to make the world a better place by donating a large percentage of my profits from this venture.
+As of late 2020, I’ve donated over $390,000 dollars as a result of this charitable mission.

 Some of the money is donated directly to charities.
 For example, we’re funding the salary of one physician at One World Surgery in Honduras, a wonderful site where my family and I have also donated our time.